Guidance for Meeting Disclosure Requirements

 Lump Sum

-No lump sum will be shown for senior managers who only have membership in the NHS 2008 Section, unless they chose to move their NHS 1995 Section benefits to the NHS 2008 Section under the Choice exercise.
+No lump sum will be shown for senior managers who only have membership in the NHS 2008 Section unless they chose to move their NHS 1995 Section benefits to the NHS 2008 Section under the Choice exercise.

 Real increase in pension and lump sum

 This is the increase in the value of the pension over the year after considering the effect of inflation.
-When calculating the real increase during the year 2023-24 SPPA will apply CPI increase for September 2023 which was 6.7%
+When calculating the real increase during the year 2024-25 SPPA will apply CPI increase for September 2024 which was 1.7%

 Cash Equivalent Transfer Value (CETV)

-A CETV is the capitalised value of the pension scheme benefits accrued by a member at a particular point in time.
+A CETV is the capitalised value of the pension scheme benefits gained by a member at a particular point in time.
 It is worked out using factors and guidance provided by the scheme actuary.
 A CETV is a payment made by a pension scheme to secure a member pension benefits in another pension scheme.

-CETV’s are calculated in accordance with The Occupational Pension Schemes (Transfer Values) (Amendment) Regulations 2008 and do not take account of any actual or potential reduction to benefits resulting from Lifetime Allowance Tax which may be due when pension benefits are taken.
+CETV’ s are calculated in accordance with The Occupational Pension Schemes (Transfer Values) (Amendment) Regulations 2008 and do not take account of any actual or potential reduction to benefits resulting from Lifetime Allowance Tax which may be due when pension benefits are taken.

 Real increase in CETV

-The real increase calculation uses common actuarial factors at the start and end of the period so that it disregards the effect of any changes in factors and focuses only on the increase that it is funded by the employer.
+The real increase calculation uses common actuarial factors at the start and end of the period so that it disregards the effect of any changes in factors and focuses only on the increase that is funded by the employer.

 Negative Values

 In some cases, the real increase in CETV can be negative – that is, there can be a real decrease.
 This during periods of pay restraint and / or where inflation can occur is higher than pay increases.
-Where there is no pay rise, the or a very small rise, increase in pension due to may not be sufficient an extra year’s scheme membership to offset the inflation increase – that is, in real terms, the pension value can reduce, hence the negative values.
+Where there is no pay rise, or a small rise, increase in pension due may not be sufficient for an extra year’s scheme membership to offset the inflation increase – that is, in real terms, the pension value can reduce, hence the negative values.
+Where a member is over their normal pension age, this situation could also occur.

-Where a member is over their normal pension age this situation could also occur.
-The factors used to calculate the CETV are such that the value of pension that could have been taken at normal pension age decreases as the member gets older.
+The factors used to calculate the CETV are such, that the value of pension that could be taken at normal pension age decreases as the member gets older.

 Was this information useful?